RohanAwhad/miniGPT/README.md

 -   DataLoader(pin_memory): pin_memory first copies the Tensors into CUDA pinned memory.
 This speeds up the host-to-device data transfers
 -   CosineLearningRateDecay: A cyclical LR scheduler based on cosine function

+## 25th April, 2022

+Now on to the utils.py and play_char.ipynb

+-   torch.topk: returns top k items and their indices
+-   temperature: Changes the output distribution.
+The logits computed from the NN are divided by temperate `T`.
+This changes the output distribution, making it either hard distribution (model is very confident) or soft distribution (model is less confident).
+If `T == 1` probabilities remain the same.
+If your model is extremely confident, it may produce very repetitive and uninteresting text.